azoth-lang/azoth.language.reference/src/conversions.md

 ### Explicit Boxing Conversions

-Given a value type `V` and a reference type `T` for which `V <: T`, there is an non-failable explicit boxing conversion from `V` to `T`.
+Given a value or struct type `V` and a trait type `T` for which `V` implements `T`, there is an non-failable explicit boxing conversion from `V` to `T`.
 A boxing conversion allocates space on the heap and puts the value in that box.
-The boxed type implements all the traits that the value type implements.
-Most value types are copy types and are copied into the box.
-If they are mutable, then the boxed value is an independent mutable value.
-A move value type can be boxed with `move v as T`.
+The boxed type implements all the traits that the value or struct type implements.
+Value types are copied into the box.
+Struct types are moved into the box.
+A drop type can be boxed with `move v as T`.
 This moves the value into the box.
-However, this is supported only when the type `T` is a move type.
+However, this is supported only when the type `T` is a drop type.

 ### Explicit Unboxing Conversions

-Given a value type `V` and a reference type `T` for which `V <: T`, there is an failable explicit unboxing conversion from `T` to `V`.
-For copy types, this copies the value out of the box.
-For move types, `move t as V` will move the value out of the box.
-Note, this is supported only if `t` is `iso`.
-Furthermore, do to `move` safety, the type `T` will have to be a `move` type.
+Given a value or struct type `V` and a trait type `T` for which `V` implements `T`, there is an failable explicit unboxing conversion from `T` to `V`.
+For value types, this copies the value out of the box.
+For struct and drop types, `move t as V` will move the value out of the box.

 ### User-defined Explicit Conversions